 The structure costs of 8 km of over-and-under (16 route km) vs. 12 km of single level guideway are effectively equal.
 The number of stations would appear to be able to drop, with the service performance increasing with faster trips providing more direct travel.
 This is obviously just a quick comparison based on experiences that we have had, but I have little doubt that a detailed analysis would bear out advantages of over-and-under.

 The advantages that the over-and-under guideway configuration brings for urban application is significant, and deserves more consideration when PRT planning is undertaken.
-I have heard many individuals that support the desire for improve transportation dismiss the over-and-under configuration as some strange thing the Cabintaxi development team did, even thought the creation of the Cabintaxi technology was by far the most through in the history of urban transit development.
+I have heard many individuals that support the desire for improve transportation dismiss the over-and-under configuration as some strange thing the Cabintaxi development team did, even thought creation of the Cabintaxi technology was by far the most thorough in the history of urban transit development.
 The fact that we had the over-running system, the under-running system, and the over-and-under, and chose to lead with the over-and-under, is ignored.
 We had, and have, all the data that current system developers are now trying to develop for their own systems, from effectively three different functioning configurations, and from that real completed development, the over-and-under configuration has always been the most cost-effective for large urban applications.
 Application planning using the over-and-under configuration requires a dramatically different way of thinking that does not come intuitively.
 If you do not have the data it is hard to make such comparisons, but, even though it is all documented by the US and German governments, I rarely find a person that has taken the time to obtain and review the available material.

 The document title is, "Development/Deployment Investigation of Cabintaxi/Cabinlift System" UMTA-MA-06-0067-77-02, US Department of Transportation Systems Center, December 1977 (probably available from either the Northwestern University or University of California at Berkeley, transportation libraries).